- Ph.D., Ohio State University, 2020

 - B.M.E., Indiana University, 2002

-Brian Shaw is assistant professor of music in music education at the Indiana University Jacobs School of Music.
-His areas of scholarly interest include assessment and grading practices, educational and social psychology, quantitative research methods, and education policy.
+Brian Shaw is assistant professor of music in music education at the Indiana University Jacobs School of Music and adjunct assistant professor of biostatistics at the IU School of Public Health.
+His areas of scholarly interest include assessment and grading, quantitative research methods, and education policy.